Frequently asked questions about the DRGA

 Scope of practice

-Will I have a reduced scope of anaesthesia practice under the diploma compared with the JCCA?
+Will I have a reduced scope of anaesthesia practice compared with the JCCA?

-The graduate outcomes for the DipRGA will be similar to the JCCA.
-However unlike the JCCA, where graduate outcomes can vary, particularly in paediatrics and obstetrics, all graduate outcomes for the DipRGA will be the same.
+The graduate outcomes will be similar to the JCCA.
+However unlike the JCCA, where graduate outcomes can vary, particularly in paediatrics and obstetrics, all graduate outcomes for the rural generalist anesthesia training program will be the same.
 In paediatrics, all graduates will be certified to anaesthetise children 5 years and over.
 In obstetrics all graduates will be certified epidural competent.

-Will I only be able to practise as a rural generalist anaesthetist in rural areas under the diploma?
+Will I only be able to practise as a rural generalist anaesthetist in rural areas?

-The primary aim of the Diploma of Rural Generalist Anaesthesia is to provide rural generalists with the knowledge, skills and professional attributes necessary for anaesthesia practice in rural communities so priority will be given to training in regional and rural contexts wherever possible.
+The primary aim of the rural generalist anesthesia training program is to provide rural generalists with the knowledge, skills and professional attributes necessary for anaesthesia practice in rural communities so priority will be given to training in regional and rural contexts wherever possible.
 Like JCCA training, there will be no geographic restrictions on either the training posts or subsequent practise locations for rural generalist anaesthetists.

-Will there be any restrictions on places of work with the diploma, for example, metropolitan endoscopy suites and day surgeries?
+Will there be any restrictions on places of work, for example, metropolitan endoscopy suites and day surgeries?

-Ultimately it is up to credentialing committees, including those of metropolitan hospitals, to decide whether they will recognise a Diploma of Rural Generalist Anaesthesia (DipRGA) for their particular service.
-The intended purpose of the DipRGA is to train people to work in the context of rural and remote Australia.
+Ultimately it is up to credentialing committees, including those of metropolitan hospitals, to decide whether they will recognise this qualification (RGA) for their particular service.
+The intended purpose is to train people to work in the context of rural and remote Australia.

 Volume of practice (VOP)

-Will the volume of practice requirements in the curriculum limit my ability to complete the diploma in one year?
+Will the volume of practice requirements in the curriculum limit my ability to complete the training program in one year?

-No. There will be volume of practice (VOP) requirements for epidural analgesia and paediatric cases however these VOP requirements are similar to those in the current JCCA training and able to be completed in a one-year diploma.
+No. There will be volume of practice (VOP) requirements for epidural analgesia and paediatric cases however these VOP requirements are similar to those in the current JCCA training and able to be completed in a one-year training program.

 Will there be an ongoing volume of practice requirements to maintain paediatric accreditation?

-CPD requirements for holders of the Diploma of Rural Generalist Anaesthesia are currently being considered, however they are likely to be similar to the current JCCA requirements.
+CPD requirements for holders of the Rural Generalist Anaesthesia qualifiction are currently being considered, however they are likely to be similar to the current JCCA requirements.

 Paediatric anaesthesia